AkhilaAnishDas/scratch-project-balloon-pop-game-Akhila/README.md

 - Score points before time runs out.

 ## Download
-Click the link below to download the `.sb3` file and open it in
+Click the link below to download the `.sb3` file and open it in [Play the game on Scratch ›](https://scratch.mit.edu/projects/1254067816)

 ## Screenshot
 ![Screenshot of Balloon Pop Game](https://github.com/AkhilaAnishDas/scratch-project-balloon-pop-game-Akhila/blob/main/screenshot.png)